 - chase up missing music not handed back in after a concert

 Membership application forms and the membership list are held by the membership secretary.
-The records are retained for as long as someone is a paid-up member or has any SCS music in their possession.
+The records are retained for as long as someone is an honorary or paid-up member or has any SCS music in their possession.

 New members are asked for the day and month of their birthday so that a birthday card can be given to them (and Happy Birthday sung by the choir) at the rehearsal on or just before this date.